th0rex/libcapstone-sys/README.md

 ### Prerequisites

 You'll need to have installed the capstone engine.
-The library should be in one of the default library directories when using Linux/OS X.

 You can set the environment variable `CAPSTONE_INCLUDE_DIR` to the directory where the header files for the capstone engine are.
+The environment variable `CAPSTONE_LIBRARY_DIR` specifies the library directory where capstone is installed.
+These default to `/usr/include` and `/usr/lib` on Linux and OS X.

+On windows there are no default library and include directories so you *must* specify these environment variables.

 Then you can simply `git clone` this repository and `cd` into it.